 Risk class Scope High level Assessment Insurance Underwriting - Claims The risk due to uncertainties in the occurrence, amount and timing of claim payments.
 This includes mortality, morbidity and catastrophe risks.
-The Company has no exposure to longevity risk. £37million Insurance Underwriting - Lapses The risk due to uncertainties in the occurrence, amount and timing of lapses. £82million Insurance Underwriting - Expenses The risk due to uncertainties in the occurrence, amount and timing of expenses. £23million Market The risk of adverse movements in interest rates, market prices, currencies or inappropriate investment practices, causing losses to the Company. £180million Counterparty Risk The risk that a counterparty of the Company will be unable or unwilling to meet a commitment that it has entered into with the Company.
+The Company has no exposure to longevity risk.
+Insurance Underwriting - Lapses The risk due to uncertainties in the occurrence, amount and timing of lapses. £82million Insurance Underwriting - Expenses The risk due to uncertainties in the occurrence, amount and timing of expenses. £23million Market The risk of adverse movements in interest rates, market prices, currencies or inappropriate investment practices, causing losses to the Company.
+Counterparty Risk The risk that a counterparty of the Company will be unable or unwilling to meet a commitment that it has entered into with the Company.
 This includes Reinsurers, Corporate Bond Investments and intermediary clawback due to indemnity commission.
 Liquidity The risk that the Company, although solvent, either does not have sufficient financial resources to enable it to meet its obligations as they fall due, or can secure them only at excessive cost.
-The Company holds sufficient liquid funds such that no additional capital is required.
 Strategic The risks to business plans and strategic objectives resulting from poor execution, inability to adapt to changes in external environment, or failure to meet stakeholder expectations.
-This is assessed through scenario analysis and the conclusion is that solvency can be maintained within the next five years, however poor strategic execution could lead to lower profits and increased expense risk.
-Operational The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk. £26million.
-The Standard Formula assessment is £8.1m, but the capital-add on of £18.2million is currently held to cover the deficiencies in the Standard Formula capital calibration for this risk.
+Operational The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.